 SCUBA Tank (Cylinders) FAQ

 As of Summer 2022, the Metal Impact brand name is being transitioned to the Thunderbird brand of their parent corporation, Thunderbird Cylinders (which also acquired Luxfer brand aluminum SCUBA cylinder assets), but the cylinders are otherwise unchanged.
-During the transition you may find references to either name on our website.
+The exclusive North American distributor for Thunderbird SCUBA cylinders is now XS Scuba.
+During the transition you may find references to any of these names on our website, but they are all referencing what are essentially the same aluminum SCUBA cylinder products.

 We strongly recommend purchasing our cylinders ONLY for use in North America and the Caribbean.
 All our cylinders have United States DOT and Canadian CTC testing and crown markings along with Imperial neck thread forms.
 The cylinders are NOT marked appropriately for use in Australia and New Zealand.
 Testing and marking specifications, neck thread forms, and over pressure relief device requirements in many other areas of the globe (especially Europe) are different than North American standards.